Asset Location and Tax-Efficient Investing

 Note: To get to 40% fixed income, the tax-deferred account is now 100% in bonds!
 This lowers the future expected returns and, thus, future taxes.
 Required Minimum Distributions will be lower, and you can pay less in taxes in the future.

-You expect more money in the Roth account BECAUSE you are taking more risk.
-Equities are riskier than bonds, but the money will be yours rather than shared in the future.
-So, you take all the risks and get all the rewards.
+You expect more money in the Roth account because you are taking more risk.
+Equities are riskier than bonds, but the money will be yours rather than shared with the government in the future.
+So, you take all the risks and get all the rewards in Roth, and the government shares your risk in retirement accounts.

 Let’s look at another way to visualize an optimized asset location.